sandreas/zarch/README.md

 Script for installing ArchLinux with ZFSBootMenu, native encryption and automatic system snapshots.

+**IMPORTANT: This script is designed to work on modern EFI systems and DOES NOT SUPPORT traditional BIOS ones.**

 ## Features

 - Encrypted ZFS with automated snapshots